 Best Forex Trading Strategies

 Many successful strategies for trading forex exist, but not all of them are suitable for every trader.
-Select one that best suits your particular situation, including your available time, personality type and risk tolerance.
-They will be covered below based on the typical time involved, ranging from short to long term.
+Select a strategy that best suits your particular situation, including your available time, personality type and risk tolerance.
+These are covered below based on the typical time involved, ranging from short to long term.

 Scalpers also closely monitor price charts for patterns that can help them predict future exchange rate movements.
 They tend to use very short-term tick charts similar to that shown below for EUR/USD for analysis.
 Scalpers generally do best using a broker with tight spreads, quick guaranteed order executions and minimal or 0 order slippage.